nf-learning/prag_prog_exercises/4_and_5 /README.md

 Implement the code that parses this language.
 It should be designed so that it is simple to add new commands

+(Ex 5)  - Implement it again as an internal language
 ---

 ## Solution